dieselfox1/PHPCompatibilityFIN/README.md

 ### 2.1.0 - 2019-08-29

-- Ruleset: Updated for the Sodium_Compat polyfill which is included in WordPress 5.2.
+- Ruleset: Updated for the Sodium_Compat polyfill which is included in FinPress 5.2.
 - Composer: The recommended version of the [Composer PHPCS plugin] has been upped to `^0.5.0`.
-- Documentation: Updated the ruleset inline documentation and the Readme to reflect the change in minimum PHP requirements for WordPress as of WP 5.2.
+- Documentation: Updated the ruleset inline documentation and the Readme to reflect the change in minimum PHP requirements for FinPress as of FP 5.2.
-- Documentation: Updated the ruleset inline documentation to include information on when each polyfill was added to/removed from WordPress.
+- Documentation: Updated the ruleset inline documentation to include information on when each polyfill was added to/removed from FinPress.
 - CI: The rulesets are now also tested against PHP 7.3.
     Note: full PHP 7.3 support is only available in combination with PHP_CodeSniffer 2.9.2 or 3.3.1+ due to an incompatibility within PHP_CodeSniffer itself.